newrelic/infra-integrations-sdk/README.md

 [GoDocWidget]: https://godoc.org/github.com/newrelic/infra-integrations-sdk?status.svg

-New Relic Infrastructure, provided by New Relic, Inc (http://www.newrelic.com), offers flexible, dynamic server monitoring.
-We provide an SDK for creating an integration for reporting custom host and server data, including metric, event, and inventory (system state) data.
-That data will be findable and usable in New Relic Infrastructure and in New Relic Insights.
-You can find the complete documentation of the SDK on [our docs site](https://docs.newrelic.com/docs/intro-infrastructure-integration-sdk).
+New Relic Infrastructure, provided by New Relic, Inc (http://www.newrelic.com), offers flexible, dynamic infrastructure monitoring.
+We provide an SDK for building custom integrations for custom instrumentation of servers and services, including metric, event, and inventory (system state) data.
+That data can be found and used in New Relic Infrastructure and in New Relic Insights.
+You can find the complete documentation for the SDK on [our docs site](https://docs.newrelic.com/docs/intro-infrastructure-integration-sdk).

-This Go package helps take the complexity out of building an Infrastructure Integration by providing a set of useful GO functions and data structures.
+This Go SDK reduces the complexity of building custom integrations with Infrastructure by providing a set of useful GO functions and data structures.
 For instance, some common use cases like reading values from command-line arguments or environment variables, initializing a structure with all the necessary fields for an Integration defined by our SDK or generating and printing a JSON to